 - Impacts to the character of the locality Insufficient information has been submitted with the application to determine whether adverse impact would occur to the character of the locality.
 Specifically, a bulk earthworks plan and landscaping plan have not been provided to detail the final form of the land. - Impacts to Biodiversity A BDAR was submitted with the application which assessed the biodiversity impacts of the proposal.
-The BDAR has been reviewed by Council's Natural Systems Officer, who identified the following deficiencies: - o Exclusion of species with insufficient justification; - Insufficient surveys undertaken, resulting in the presence of species being assumed: - Insufficient information regarding the loss of aquatic habitat; and

-- Insufficient evidence of measures taken to avoid and minimise ecological impacts. - Acid Sulfate Soils Due to historical mining activities ASS may already present in the disturbed soils and the application proposes the filling of potential ASS (PASS).
-Following review of the proposal by the Environment Protection Authority, additional information was requested and updates to the applicants Acid Sulfate Soils Assessment to address the relevant regulatory framework.
-This information has not been submitted at the time of writing this report. - Air quality and noise impacts The application includes an Air Quality Impact Assessment.
-Following review from Council's Environmental Health Officer, it was concluded that the report did not provide sufficient information regarding long-term air quality impacts and may not accurately assess dust generation, due to discrepancies in the expected truck movements throughout the report. - A Noise Assessment was provided with the application.
-Following review from Council's Environmental Health Officer, it was concluded that the report did not appropriately assess the proposal in accordance with AS2436:2010. - Traffic The submitted Traffic Impact Assessment (TIA) does not take into account the cumulative traffic impacts associated with DA 16-2022-310-1 occurring at the same time.
-In addition, the existing site access is required to be upgraded to provide a minimum Auxiliary Right-turn (AUR) on Adelaide Street to allow vehicles to pass the heavy vehicles waiting to turn right into the site and avoid queuing.
-However, this is not proposed in the TIA.
+The BDAR has been reviewed by Council's Natural Systems Officer, who identified the following deficiencies: - Exclusion of species with insufficient justification; - Insufficient surveys undertaken, resulting in the presence of species being assumed; - Insufficient information regarding impact to fauna corridors; and - Insufficient evidence of measures taken to avoid and minimise ecological impacts. - Noise impacts A Noise Assessment was provided with the application.
+Following review from Council's Environmental Health Officer, it was concluded that the report did not adequately assess the proposal in accordance with AS2436:2010. - Traffic The Traffic Impact Assessment (TIA) submitted does not take into account the cumulative traffic impacts associated with DA 16-2022-295-1 occurring at the same time.
+In addition, the existing site access should be upgraded to provide a minimum Auxiliary Right-turn (AUR) on Adelaide Street to allow vehicles to pass the heavy vehicles waiting to turn right into the site and avoid queuing.
+However, this is not suggested in the TIA.